 - Quickly spread the beef slices around the pan in an even layer.
 Let it sear for 15-30 seconds without stirring.
 Then give it a quick stir to sear the other side.
 The meat should be browned and no sticking should happen if you got the pan hot enough.
 Take the meat out of the pan and set aside.

 - Keep the wok/skillet on high heat and add one tablespoon oil.

-- Add in asparagus, bell peppers, onions and minced garlic.
+- Add in asparagus and onions.

-- Stir for about 10 seconds and add the shaoxing wine.
-Cover, leaving the heat on high.
+- Stir for about 10 seconds and cover, leaving the heat on high.
 Let it cook for 20 to 30 seconds.
 Remove the cover.
 Add the beef back to the pan.

-- Plate with rice and serve immediately!
+- Plate with jasmine rice and serve immediately.